Tropical Amplitudes: Explicit computations

-We want to recover these poles in the point-like limit using our tropical procedure.
-It is a well known fact that poles appear in string theory amplitudes from regions where vertex operators collide to one another.
-In particular at tree level, there are nothing but poles so the cells $\cD$ of the KP decomposition in equation \eqref{e:KPdecomp} must correspond to these regions.
-At four points, only one coordinate is free and the cells are just open discs of radius $\ell$ centered around $z_1$ $z_2$ and $z_4$ called $\cD_1$, $\cD_2$ and $\cD_4$ as shown in the picture \ref{fig:domains4ptstree} below.
-The KP decomposition is then
+We want to recover these poles in the point-like limit in a tropical language.
+Physically, these poles originate from regions where vertex operators collide to one another.
+Since at tree level in field theory, there are only poles, the domains $\cD$ of the decomposition in eq.~\eqref{e:Mgndecomp} precisely correspond to these regions.
+At four points, only one coordinate is free and the domains are just open discs of radius $\ell$ centered around $z_1$ $z_2$ and $z_4$ called $\cD_1$, $\cD_2$ and $\cD_4$ as shown in fig.~\ref{fig:domains4ptstree} (see for instance the classic reference \cite{pol1}):

-We will see how the integrals over each domain respectively provide the $u$, $t$ and $s$ channel tachyon exchanges in this tropical language while the integral over $\cD_0$ gives a subleading contribution.
+We review below how the integrals over each domain provide the $u$, $t$ and $s$ channel tachyon exchanges, respectively, while the integral over $\cD_0$ gives a subleading contribution.